johnllss/CCPROG3-MCO1/src/test/README.md

 ### JavaFX errors in Controller tests
 - Add JavaFX JARs to classpath
 - Use TestFX library for UI component testing
-- Or run tests with JavaFX runtime enabled
+- Or run tests with JavaFX runtime enabled.

-## Contact

-For issues or questions about the tests, refer to the project documentation or course instructor.